Quasiconformal Mappings and Neumann Eigenvalues of Divergent Elliptic Operators: Abstract

 \section{Abstract}

-We study spectral properties of the divergence form elliptic operators $-\textrm{div} [A(z) \nabla f(z)]$ with the Neumann boundary condition in (non)convex domains $\Omega \subset \mathbb C$.
-The suggested method is based on the composition operators on Sobolev spaces with applications to the Poincar\'e inequalities.
+We study spectral properties of divergence form elliptic operators $-\textrm{div} [A(z) \nabla f(z)]$ with the Neumann boundary condition in planar domains (including some fractal type domains), that satisfy to the quasihyperbolic boundary conditions.
+Our method is based on an interplay between quasiconformal mappings, elliptic operators and composition operators on Sobolev spaces.